Quasi-static crack front deformations in cohesive materials: First-order variations of the mode I stress intensity factor for a semi-infinite coplanar cohesive crack

 \subsection{First-order variations of the mode I crack face weight function}

 In order to compute the cohesive stress intensity factor of Eq.~\eqref{eq:Cohesive_SIF_General}, we need a closed form for the crack face weight function $k^*$ of the perturbed front $\mathcal{F}^*$.
-We follow here the ideas developed by \cite{rice_weight_1989} and \cite{favier_coplanar_2006}, upon which \cite{leblond_second_2012} and \cite{vasoya_second_2013} built to derive the variations of the mode I stress intensity factor at second-order in the front perturbation $\delta a$.
-We build upon them here to derive the \emph{variations of the mode I crack face weight function} for a semi-infinite coplanar crack at \emph{first order} in the perturbation $\delta a$.\\
+We follow here the ideas developed by \cite{rice_weight_1989} and \cite{favier_coplanar_2006}, upon which \cite{leblond_second_2012} built to derive the first-order variations of the fundamental kernel $Z\left(\Gamma^*; z; z'\right) = \sqrt{\pi}/8 \lim\limits_{x \rightarrow 0} k\left(\Gamma^*; z; z', x\right)/\sqrt{x}$.
+We build upon them here to derive the \emph{variations of the mode I crack face weight function} for a semi-infinite coplanar crack at \emph{first order} in the perturbation $\delta a$.
+Our results generalize the calculations of \cite{leblond_second_2012} that only looked at the asymptotic behavior of $k^*$ near the crack front ($x \rightarrow 0$).\\